sb2702/websr/README.md

 2. Already has GPU shader written in the similar `glsl` language
 3. Already has wide community adoption.

 This repo provides the [default production weights](https://github.com/sb2702/websr/blob/main/weights/anime4k/cnn-2x-s.json) asociated with the `cnn-2x-s` network directly from Anime4K.

-You can custom train or fine-tune the network and generate your own weights - see the notebooks in the `custom-training/` folder for details.

 The plan is to add additional neural networks, whether from other open-source projects or building custom networks specifically for WebSR.

+### Custom Training

+You can train your own custom super-resolution models tailored to your specific content type or quality requirements.
+The `custom-training/` folder includes:

+- **Complete training pipeline** - Jupyter notebooks for training TensorFlow models
+- **Weight export tools** - Convert trained models to WebGPU format
+- **Training utilities** - Data augmentation, degradation simulation, and visualization
+- **Pre-configured architectures** - Small, Medium, and Large network options

+**Quick Start:**

+1. Prepare a dataset of high-quality images (500-1000+ images recommended)
+2. Train your model using `custom-training/Train_Model.ipynb`
+3. Export weights using `custom-training/Export_Weights.ipynb`
+4. Use your custom weights in WebSR (see Quick Start example above)

+For detailed instructions, see the [Custom Training README](./custom_training/README.md).

+**Use Cases for Custom Training:**
+- Content-specific optimization (e.g., medical imaging, satellite imagery)
+- Fine-tuning for specific art styles or game graphics
+- Balancing quality vs. performance for your target hardware
+- Training on proprietary content that differs from the provided weights

 ### Acknowledgements